 The primary purpose of the Bone Health SIG is to:

-Please watch Sherri Betz, PT DPT, Chair of the BGSIG in this featured podcast.
+Please watch Sherri Betz, PT DPT, former chair of the BGSIG in this featured podcast.

 A new Stand TallTM DVD by Wendy Katzman, DSc, PT, OCS has been produced the UCSF Department of Physical Therapy and Rehabilitation Center.
 To order the video, contact Anthony.Casino@ucsf.edu